dejavu1987/comfey/README.md

 - 0 dependencies / Lightweight v1.0.0 is 35 lines of code
 - Looks like react hook useState
 - No loops, event driven
-- Simple HTML5 data attributes to bind the html elements to the states
+- (Optional) Simple HTML5 data attributes to bind the html elements to the states
 - Finite State Machine as a [plugin](./fsm/README.md)

 ## Table of content